ub07/Heart-Disease-Prediction/README.md

     propagate: Cost and derivative are formed

-    model: Consits of learning rates, num_iterations to predict the output
+    model: Consists of learning rates, num_iterations to predict the output